 Similarly, you can ask users if they wish to be notified when you post a blog and sign them up to your marketing email list.
 This will ensure not only that people will be notified when you release a new post but that you can send them additional content you believe will be relevant to get them to return to your site.

-6. Prime opportunity to engage those influencers
+6. Creates opportunities to engage influencers

 Effective paid promotion blogging could mean hiring an influencer to guest post on your blog or asking them to write a review of your company/services on their blog.
 For example, a vegan skincare brand may wish to collaborate with a vegan cooking blog to provide a variety of enriching content to a crossover audience that can pay dividends in increased exposure.

-7. Drive more targeted traffic
+7. Drives more targeted traffic and conversions

 There’s never been a better time to start your business blog